-December 7, 1970.
-A picture can speak a thousand words, and that is what Willy Brandt had expected when he silently knelt down at the monument to Warsaw Ghetto Uprising.
-The gesture of humility and penance was not favorably viewed by West Germans at that time.
-48% thought the “Kniefall” was exaggerated.
+As Brandt remembered, 48% of West Germans thought the “Kniefall” was exaggerated.
 The opposition tried to use the Kniefall against Brandt with a vote of No Confidence in April 1972 which he survived by only two votes.
-However, Brandt’s Ostpolitik and Kniefall helped his reelection, as his reformist policies helped Germany gain international reputation, and he went on to win the Nobel Peace Prize in 1971.
+However, Brandt’s Ostpolitik and Kniefall helped his reelection; his reformist policies underscored that after years of evasion, Germany was finally ready to repent and commit to liberal values.
+A few weeks after the Kniefall, he was Time magazine’s ‘Man of the Year’ and in 1971, he won the Nobel Peace Prize.

-The above photo by Sven Simon has all the qualities of an alterpiece — the black bulk of the coat and religious connotations of the kneeling creates ephemeral and poetic moment.
+Various photos from several angles ran in the following day’s papers across the world.
+The photo above, by Sven Simon which ran on the cover of Der Spiegel, has all the qualities of an alterpiece — the black bulk of the coat and religious connotations of the kneeling creates ephemeral and poetic moment.
 However, it was not Simon, or other photographers that defined that photo.
-It was Brandt, who was the true author of this photograph.
+It was Brandt who was the true maker of this photograph.